World Literature on Medicinal Plants from Pankaj Oudhia’s Medicinal Plant Database -46

 for African malaria vectors: low mobility and behavioural

-responsiveness of immature mosquito stages allow
+responsiveness of immature mosquito stages allow high

+effective coverage.
 Malar J 2002, 1:8.

 4. Soper FL, Wilson DB: Anopheles gambie in Brazil.
 New York: